mmed-hajnasr/bill_reader/readme.md

 **Note:** The second requirements.txt should be installed within the Odoo environment.

+**Note:** don't forget to add the /path/to/folder/bill_reader/odoo-integration to the odoo addon path in odoo.conf

 With the prerequisites and dependencies in place, you are now ready to use the Receipt Parser as a standalone program or integrate it with your Odoo environment.

 ## Files and their Purposes